- Class: Mammalia

 Saiga saga.
 These antelopes are diurnal (active during daytime).
 However, a midday rest is not out of the question.
 Saiga migrate long distances, walking with their heads pointing to the ground.
 A single male takes charge of leading a harem of 30 to 50 females, which he has earned after a fierce confrontation with another horned male during the mating season.
 These battles can end in a bloody death for the loser—the winner takes all.
 After the rut, between December and January, where the male has been breeding and defending his harem from marauders, the exhausted males perish in large numbers.

 Run!
-Following the migration period, the animals split up in smaller herds.
+Following the migration period, the saigas split up into smaller herds.
 Saigas are timid and startle easily, resulting in an immediate mass scattering of the herd at the first sign of danger.

 All in the family.
-Saiga form herds of 30 to 40 animals.
+Saigas form herds of 30 to 40.
 After a gestation period of 139 to 152 days, females give birth in late April and May.
 About two-thirds of females give birth to twins; the rest have singletons.
 Youngsters nibble on grass within the first week of life; they are weaned at around four months old.

 Patience and partners.
 The breakup of the former USSR led to uncontrolled hunting for meat.
 Demand for saiga horn (and relentless poaching to acquire it), which is used in Chinese folk medicine, led to a dramatically skewed sex ratio—100 females for every male—and resulted in a catastrophic drop in birth rates, and will likely have significant genetic impacts as well.

-In August 2017, San Diego Zoo Global partnered with the Russian Academy of Science’s Institute of Ecology and Evolution and the Saiga Conservation Alliance to co-host a two-day workshop in Moscow, to exchange knowledge and develop a strategic plan regarding the role of specialist captive breeding to mitigate threats to the saiga.
-Experts from the saiga range states—Russia, Kazakstan, Uzbekistan, China, and Mongolia—as well as from the US and the UK, are eager to develop an international network to help reinforce conservation of wild populations.
-San Diego Zoo Global is pleased to help support anti-poaching efforts in range countries, another vital component to saving this species.
+In August 2017, San Diego Zoo Wildlife Alliance partnered with the Russian Academy of Science’s Institute of Ecology and Evolution and the Saiga Conservation Alliance to co-host a two-day workshop in Moscow, to exchange knowledge and develop a strategic plan regarding the role of specialist breeding in managed care to mitigate threats to the saiga.
+Experts from the saiga range states—Russia, Kazakstan, Uzbekistan, China, and Mongolia—as well as from the US and the UK, are eager to develop an international network to help reinforce saiga conservation in their native habitat.
+San Diego Zoo Wildlife Alliance is pleased to help support anti-poaching efforts in range countries, another vital component to saving the saiga.